AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

     **Note:** The maximum network performance varies with instance families.
 For higher concurrent connection capabilities, we recommend that you use g5ne.

--   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
 -   Provides high network performance based on large computing capacity.
--   Applies to the following scenarios:
+-   Scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
     -   Enterprise-level applications of various types and sizes
     -   Small and medium-sized database systems, caches, and search clusters